erlio/vmq_pgauth_demo/readme.md

 # VerneMQ Demo Postgres Auth Plugin

-This is a VerneMQ plugin demonstrating how to use the PostgreSQL DB for authenticating and authorizing clients.
+This is a [VerneMQ](https://verne.mq) plugin demonstrating how to use the PostgreSQL DB for authenticating and authorizing clients.
 This is for demonstration purposes only, as it currently doesn't deal with neither SQL injection, hashing of passwords, query result caching nor other issues related to production use.

-### Prerequisites:
+### Prerequisites

 A recent version of Erlang OTP (e.g. 17.5, same version as VerneMQ is recommended) and obviously a running Postgres instance.
+Check the [VerneMQ documentation](https://verne.mq/docs) for the installation and configuration manual.
 Make sure to create the proper DB schema in advance, look at the ``vernemq_db.sql`` file.

-### How to configure:
+### How to configure

 Change the database related configuration in src/vmq_pgauth_demo.app.src